Deepeshac2890/scan_n_select/README.md

-# scan_n_select
+# Travel Buddy

-ScanNSelect is an application which helps traveller with their trips by providing them the services that are needed.
+Travel Buddy is an application which helps traveller with their trips by providing them the services that are needed.

 ## Features
 1. It provides information about the Travel Destinations.